axflow/axflow/packages/models/README.md

 # @axflow/models

-Zero-dependency module to run, stream, and render results across the most popular LLMs and embedding models.
+Zero-dependency, modular SDK for integrating LLMs and embedding models into your application.

 ```
 npm i @axflow/models